 Thai Spa Association

-The Association is a non-profit organization, founded to promote and develop the spa and wellness industry in Thailand.
+The Thai Spa Association, based in Bangkok, is a non-profit organization, founded to promote and develop the spa and wellness industry in Thailand.
 Members enjoy benefits such as educational newsletters and seminars, regular member meetings and events, and the opportunity to network with spa professionals from Thailand and other international spa organizations.
-Headquarters located in Bangkok.

 Thai Lanna Spa Association